avan06/Be.HexEditor/README.md

 ﻿Be.HexEditor
 ============

 This repository mirrors source code of [Be.HexEditor](http://sourceforge.net/projects/hexbox/) project created by Bernhard Elbl.
+Be.HexEditor is a small, fast and simple hex editor.
+It contains a reusable hex edit control called HexBox.
+Be.Windows.Forms.HexBox is a UserControl written in .Net Framework 4.8 and .NET 8.

 ___